The Amazing Spider-Man (handheld video game): The Amazing Spider-Man 2

 The Amazing Spider-Man 2 (released as Spider-Man 2 in North America) was developed by Bits Studios and published by Acclaim Entertainment and released in 1992.
 The game is different from the original game, in that along with its action-adventure theme, Spider-Man also has to collect various objects located in each level in order to solve puzzles.

 The game's story follows a collection of supervillains (the Hobgoblin, Lizard, Graviton, Carnage, and Mysterio) who have framed Spider-Man for a bank robbery.
-He must survive several side scrolling levels, with theams such as citys and roller-coasters. battling various thugs and supervillains in order to clear his name.
+He must survive several side scrolling levels, with themes such as cities and roller coasters, battling various thugs and supervillains in order to clear his name.